A volcanic island in the Atlantic, where roads twist between canyons, climb into the clouds, and descend again to the sea.

 Elevation gain: 2,060 m

 A route that reveals the heart of the island.
-Upon leaving Soria, the road climbs steadily.
-The air becomes drier, the colors darker, and the views broader.
-Each curve opens up a new perspective of Gran Canaria's interior.
+Leaving Soria, the road climbs steadily.
+The air grows drier, the colors darker, and the views wider.
+Every curve opens a new perspective of Gran Canaria’s interior.

-Pico de las Nieves is the highest point.
+Pico de las Nieves is the highlight.
 The roof of the island.
 A place where the temperature drops and the horizon seems infinite.
 The summit is silent, almost motionless, as if time stands still above the clouds.

 The descent towards San Bartolomé is pure flow.
 Long lines.
 Changing light.
 The forest opening again to exposed rock.

 A route that feels complete.
-Demanding, yes, but with a reward that remains long after the day is over.
+Demanding, yes, but with a reward that lingers long after the day is done.

-Route 3: La Data Mountain – Alto de Fataga – Pico de las Nieves Loop
+Route 3: Montaña La Data – Alto de Fataga – Pico de las Nieves Loop

 Distance: 111 km